mctinker/Map-Tasker/README.md

 	'pip install maptasker==2.6.3'

 With this older version, you will not get the benefits offered by the newer version.
-Refer to Changelog for details.
+Refer to [Changelog](https://github.com/mctinker/Map-Tasker/blob/Master/Changelog.md) for details.

 ### 5

 Ai analysis is available through the GUI only.
-You can run an analysis using a single Profile or Task only.
-Support is available for server-based OpenAi (chat-gpt) and local-based Llama.
+You can run an analysis using a single Project, Profile or Task only.
+Support is available for server-based OpenAi (ChatGPT) and local-based Llama models.

 The usage of llama models also requires that you manually install Ollama from [here](https://ollama.com/download) and you must run the application once to do the initial setup.
 Then you can run an analysis via the GUI (see the "Analyze" tab).